Syn-Propanethial-S-oxide

 syn-Propanethial S-oxide (or (Z)-propanethial S-oxide), a member of a class of organosulfur compounds known as thiocarbonyl S-oxides (formerly "sulfines"), is a volatile liquid that acts as a lachrymatory agent (triggers tearing and stinging on contact with the eyes).

+The chemical is released from onions, Allium cepa, as they are sliced.

 Onion release

-The chemical is released from onions, Allium cepa, as they are sliced.
-The release is due to the breaking open of the onion cells, which releases enzymes called alliinases.
+The release from onions is due to the breaking open of the onion cells, which releases enzymes called alliinases.
 Alliinases then break down amino acid sulfoxides, generating sulfenic acids.
-A specific sulfenic acid, allicin or 1-propenesulfenic acid, is rapidly rearranged by another enzyme, the lachrymatory factor synthase (LFS), to give syn-propanethial S-oxide.
+Isoalliin is specifically converted to 1-propenesulfenic acid (E)-CH3CH=CH\sS\sOH by allinase.
+This product is rearranged by lachrymatory factor synthase (LFS, EC 5.3.99.12) to give syn-propanethial S-oxide (Z)-1=CH3CH2\sCH=S^{+}\sO^{-}.
 Vapors from this volatile liquid induce tearing.